CPLN-680-Spring-2022/Grupp_Tristan_AgWaterIntensity/README.md

 3. Raw Data
 - This folder contains "Planet x NICFI Basemap Ica Dates - Sheet1.csv".
 This file shows the dates of Planet images that are available through Google Earth Engine (GEE).
 The dates can be used to filter the image collection.
 - The "Ica Rain Tables" folder contains the output of CHIRPS Precipitation process related to the two HydroSHEDS within the Ica Valley.

+4. Figures
+- This folder contains figures, slides, and animations for the project.
+These files are for data visualization and the communication of project concepts.